Unrelated at the Drayton Theatre

 Nevertheless, the stress of the play powerfully infects the audience – we’ve seen these situations before so they are real and haunting.
 The image of the man who has lost his manhood and tries to take it back by paying for sex; the woman who plays out her abusive childhood in her marriage, always protecting the man who hurts her.
 The effect is successful because we know these people, and this is the disturbing message behind Unrelated.

-Unrelated is on at the Drayton Theatre until 26th October 2013, for further information or to book visit here.
+Unrelated is at the Drayton Theatre until 26th October 2013.
+For further information or to book visit the theatre’s website here.